aksommerville/fullmoon4/README.md

 ### March

-- [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
 - [ ] Persist plants and sketches across map loads.
 - [ ] Bloom plants on a timer.
 - [ ] Ensure audio doesn't get stuck on after an exception. like, actually handle exceptions nicely.
 - [ ] Bonfire: Fizzle and smoke when extinguished.
 - [ ] Fine-tune song endings so they loop seamlessly.
+- [ ] Make the stubbed sound effects.

 ### April

+- [ ] Compass and crow: How to decide on target location? see src/app/fmn_secrets.c
 - [ ] Graphics.
 - [ ] Maps for demo.
 - [ ] Map gamepads necessary for demo (mind that they will be different per browser and os).